 Julie Pose - MBACP(Reg), PGDip, BA(Hons)

-***Please know that hand sanitiser and face masks are available within my practice for your use and the space is large enough for social distancing to be maintained***
+***Please know that hand sanitiser and face masks are available within my practice for your use, contact surfaces are regularly cleaned and the space is large enough for social distancing to be maintained***

 Who I Am

 I know first hand that people look for counselling when things in their lives are difficult.
 I myself have reached out for help when I have needed it, so I know not only how difficult life can be, but also the help, space and lifeline that counselling can give, both for me and my family.

 My aim is to offer you a space where problems can be worked through together.

 A first appointment will be arranged where we can meet each other either face to face, via a phone call or video call.
 I will explain the type of therapy I offer, answer any questions you might have and then we can begin to explore your reasons for seeking out counselling.